Feeling of heaviness in vaginal area? pressure in your pelvis?

 - Perineorrhaphy ( repairs to the perineal body to help relieve the symptoms of vaginal bulge or laxity) to maintain bowel and sexual function.

-- Obliterative procedures – is more appropriate and are usually considered in older women with advanced-stage prolapse, cannot tolerate extensive surgery and no longer desire preservation of coital function.
+- Obliterative procedures – are more appropriate and are usually considered in older women with advanced-stage prolapse, who cannot tolerate extensive surgery and no longer desire preservation of coital function.

-Faced with this evidence, the authors noted that a multidisciplinary approach in the treatment of women with POP and cystocele is essential (Lucia La rosa et al. .2019)
+Faced with this evidence, the authors noted that a multidisciplinary approach to the treatment of women with POP and cystocele is essential (Lucia La rosa et al., .2019)

-Research indicates that Conservative based approaches and interventions help women regain control over the prolapse symptoms and their life.
-There is an increased need for providing education among women and health care professionals on preventative measures and available conservative multi-professional team-based approach.
-With prolapse treatment options expanding to include conservative choices, women presenting with this condition or symptoms need to be listened to, given better information about available treatment choices and offer support in making an appropriate decision that is right for them (Abhyankar et al. 2019)
+Research indicates that Conservative-based approaches and interventions help women regain control over the prolapse symptoms and their life.
+There is an increased need for providing education among women and health care professionals on preventative measures and available conservative multi-professional team-based approaches.
+With treatment options expanding to include conservative choices, women presenting with this condition or symptoms need to be listened to, given better information about available treatment choices and offered support in making an appropriate decision that is right for them (Abhyankar et al. 2019)

-*It is vital to create more awareness of pelvic organ prolapse and its symptoms among women in making an appropriate treatment choices that is right for them.*
+*It is vital to create more awareness of pelvic organ prolapse and its symptoms among women in making appropriate treatment choices that are right for them.*

 Vaginal pessaries are intravaginal support devices used to reduce prolapse or incontinence.
-They are medical based silicone devices inserted into the vagina to help hold the organs up in place.
-They are alternative non-invasive treatment options and usually controlled by the patient.
+They are medical-based silicone devices inserted into the vagina to help hold the organs up in place.
+They are alternative non-invasive treatment options and are usually controlled by the patient.
 It is known to provide symptom relief without surgical complications for women with these conditions.
-Pessary use is also known to be the most cost-effective treatment alternative for treating pelvic organ prolapse (Radnia et al. .2019)
+Pessary use is also known to be the most cost-effective treatment alternative for treating pelvic organ prolapse (Radnia et al., 2019)

-Some women, although were successfully fitted with a pessary for prolapse, one third was noted to undergo surgery, with approximately 60% of women undergoing surgery within the first year and 90% within two years. ( Patnam et al. 2020)
+Some women, although were successfully fitted with a pessary for prolapse, one-third were noted to undergo surgery, with approximately 60% of women undergoing surgery within the first year and 90% within two years. ( Patnam et al., 2020)

-PFM training and Pessaries can be a valuable therapeutic tool to relieve symptoms of POP and for a conservative approach.
+PFM training and Pessaries can be valuable therapeutic tools to relieve symptoms of POP and for a conservative approach.

-Physiotherapist trained in Pelvic Floor Physiotherapy can help with assessing tissue laxity, muscle strength and provide appropriate management options from pelvic floor muscle training, relaxation training to address the pressure system from above or below.
+Physiotherapists trained in Pelvic Floor Physiotherapy can help assess tissue laxity and muscle strength and provide appropriate management options from pelvic floor muscle training and relaxation training to address the pressure system from above or below as part of prolapse physio treatment.
 Pessaries management or provide appropriate referrals to address the dysfunction.

-Physiotherapy based treatment for POP is identified in research and has given more focus on prevention, early diagnosis, and treatments.
+Physiotherapy-based treatment for Pelvic Organ Prolapse is identified in research and has focused on prevention, early diagnosis, and treatments.

-In Conclusion education and awareness is vital among women and professionals in taking conservative approaches for pelvic organ prolapse as a first line of management and preventative measure, with multi-professional team approach in treatment decision making.
+In Conclusion, education and awareness are vital among women and professionals in taking conservative approaches for pelvic organ prolapse as a first line of management and preventative measure, with a multi-professional team approach in treatment decision-making.